umbraco/rfcs/cms/0020-install-process-under-net-core.md

 The templates allow for parameters to be provided to customize the installation process.
 For the initial implementation, we will support a project name as the only available parameter.
 Other parameters can be added in the future to further customize the Umbraco project.

+### Installing Umbraco from the .NET Core CLI would then be:
+One time install of the template: `dotnet new -i UmbracoCms` and then `dotnet new UmbracoCms -n MyProjectName` when you want to create a new project.

 This is the main part of the RFC.
 How do you see this being implemented in Umbraco?

 ## Drawbacks